homshern/homshern/README.md

-## I'm Homs and focus on frontend development
 <img src="profile.gif" />

 `You have to be happy about what you are doing, or you just destroy your mind day by day.`